CENTEC-IST/thredds-server/README.md

 The `docker-compose.yml` file contains the path specification for the current server, and must be tweaked if the data paths change.

 The `catalog*.xml` files inside `thredds/` contain the specification for each individual dataset and must also be tweaked if anything changes.

+The `compose.env` file should also be configured, specially the `TDS_HOST` variable and all the GROUP / USER variables.